nyusti/EntityFramework-AlwaysEncrypted-AzureKeyVault/README.md

 ## Prerequisites
 - Microsoft SQL Server 2016 or Azure Database
-- Azure Key Vault access
+- Azure Key Vault access (on keys: get, wrap, unwrap)
 - At least one key uploaded into the Key Vault
 - At least one Column Master key created in the SQL database
 - At least one Column encryption key created based on one or two Column Master keys